corbindavenport/imageshare/README.md

 # ImageShare

+**ImageShare may migrate to a new site or shut down by November 28, 2022.
+Check [this page](https://github.com/corbindavenport/image-share/issues/11) for updates.**

 ImageShare is a lightweight web app for uploading images.
 It's primarily designed as a replacement for the [Nintendo 3DS Image Share Service](https://www.nintendo.co.za/Hardware/Nintendo-3DS-Family/Download-Content/Nintendo-3DS-Image-Share-service/Nintendo-3DS-Image-Share-service-765563.html), accessible through the Nintendo 3DS/2DS Browser, but it also works on many other basic/legacy web browsers.
 When you select an image with ImageShare, it is uploaded to [Imgur](https://imgur.com) and presented as a QR code to scan with another device.

 <div align="center"><img width="100%" src="https://github.com/corbindavenport/image-share/raw/master/demo.gif" /></div>